rexbarq/hashpin/hashpin-whitepaper.md

 primitive that escapes confinement to any specific category.

-Tagging a hash to a blockchain to prove existence and authenticity has been proposed many times for many different reasons: education certificates, NFTs, videos, files, etc., but each new use case implementation attempt has bred a new standard in an isolated niche.
-It might be argued that choosing a narrow vertical is the right way to jumpstart such a standard.
-We argue that for a truly universal service, the hashing service needs to have a narrow horizontal focus; that is, a minimal set of features applicable to all content types and use cases.
+Tagging a hash to a blockchain to prove existence and authenticity has been proposed before for many different reasons: timestamping, education certificates, NFTs, videos, files, etc., but each proposed use case has either been limited in functionality, such as OpenTimestamps [2], which run only on Bitcoin and do not have the ability to be extended on their native chain, or have been in an isolated niche.
+These characteristics have prevented any previous such protocol from being ubiquitous.

+We argue that for a truly universal service, the tagging service needs to have a narrow horizontal focus and be composable with other protocols.
+That is, the protocol should have a minimal set of features applicable to all content types and use cases, and an ability to be integrated with other protocols, so its use does not preclude participation in DeFi and integration into other standards, such as ERC721 [3] and ERC1155 [4].

-Therefore, Hashpin is a universal crypto protocol and associated utility token for registering any hash whatsoever, for any purpose.
+Therefore, Hashpin must implement a universal crypto interface in such a way as to enable registering any hash whatsoever, for any purpose.

-To provide the possibility to use the registered hashes, the protocol will be able to be extended by other protocols by implementing their interfaces (ex.
-ERC721) \[2\].

-To encourage protocol use and development Hashpin will issue a utility token reward for pinning hashes.
-The token will be required to claim hashes using other non-fungible token of the protocols, which will ensure long term viability and an incentive for the features to be developed.
+Furthermore, in order to resist capture by an authority, the protocol should be implemented based on decentralised design principles as outlined by Nikolai Mushegian in his Principles [5], with the exception of ossification.

+Some proponents of decentralisation have suggested that true decentralisation must be accompanied by an absence formal protocol governance, of which the conservative Bitcoin culture is a good example.
+This belief results from the conflation of lack of ability to influence how users transact on the protocol with a lack of ability to influence changes to the protocol rules or, in extreme cases, lack of ability to change the protocol rules altogether.
+This last attitude is where ossification as a desirable property of a protocol seems to originate.

+Even though ossification has proven to be a useful property in accruing protocol value through stability, such as in Bitcoin, it has also prevented integration of new concepts to generate more value by increasing utility.
+In this case, conservative Bitcoin culture has doubled down on the Store of Value use case and resisted implementing more programmability and higher throughput, even though these two properties have proven their value in Ethereum and Solana, respectively.
+Notably, Ethereum also has not been able to scale throughput due to ossification, while Solana has engaged in transaction censorship due to its less decentralised and progressive leaning.
+The result is that Bitcoin, Ethereum, and Solana have materially succeeded and failed in different ways.

+This conundrum can be best expressed as the eternal and _essential_ struggle between conservatism and progressivism.
+Both are needed for a system to adapt and floursh over extended periods of time.
+Indeed, both are embodied in the mechanisms of life itself.

+While lack of control over who uses a protocol and how it is used is easy to implement and an indisputable value of user software, as opposed tovsoftware as a service (SaaS), a lack of control over protocol upgrades necessarily results in a limited or total lack of transparency and accountability about how such upgrades are proposed and approved.

+Even when transparency and accountability have been attempted with the use of foundations, such as the Ethereum Foundation for governing Ethereum upgrades, a link between the protocol's success in generating user value and reward of protocol management for such success has remained elusive.

+To solve for controlled improvements, Hashpin will implement a rigid constitution-like structure to select and incentivise its management to implement upgrades that _measurably_ improve the Collective Welfare of all users, as proposed by Ralph Merkle in DAO Democracy [6].

+To fund its security and governance Hashpin will implement a user benefit-oriented governance and incentive model by:
+1. Issuing a utility token reward to _pin_ hashes via mining, and
+2. requiring the token as a fee to _claim_ hashes for integration into use cases via more specialised protocols.

+The reward for pinnig is meant to encourage registering as many hashes as possible to prove existence of underlying facts, regardless of whether this proof will be needed in the future, while the fee for claiming allows the protocol to have a share in the value that pinning has generated for the user.

-In addition to the utility fees, the Hashpin protocol team will be entitled to 2% of all tokens mined from pinning hashes.
+To sustain its continued development and operation, the Hashpin protocol will be funded with to 2% of all tokens mined from pinning hashes and 100% of claiming fees.

 ## 3. Pinning (Registration)